dajimenezriv/full_stack_open_2021_part4/README.md

 #### Locally

 There is no url for frontend.
-But we can test manually we the requests in the `rest` folder.
+But we can test manually with the requests in the `rest` folder.

 ```console
 # development mode